February 2025

 Dear Grads and Undergrads,

 A summer internship with the theme of Advancing Digital Democracy in Eastern Europe.
-All questions/inquiries regarding this opportunity including the deadline for applying which was not provided in the two attachments should be directed to:
+All questions/inquiries regarding this opportunity including the deadline for applying should be directed to:

 Lupton P. Abshire